tris203/precognition.nvim/README.md

 >
 > 1. foreknowledge of an event, especially as a form of extrasensory perception.

-**precognition.nvim** is a nvim plugin for discovering motions (Both vertical and horizontal) to navigate your current buffer
+**precognition.nvim** assists with discovering motions (Both vertical and horizontal) to navigate your current buffer

 ![image](https://github.com/tris203/precognition.nvim/assets/18444302/ea24caee-85da-42d8-b0e9-555b47268643)